Nickcp39/yanda_cheng_resume/_pages/about.md

 My initial work at the University of Kentucky involved developing technology for long-term monitoring of infant blood pressure using optical cameras.
 Under the where [Dr. Yu Guoqiang](https://bioptics.engr.uky.edu/) supervised on advanced optical and biomedical devices.

-**My Entrepreneurial Story**: Pioneering Precision in Sensor Technology
+**Entrepreneur**: Innovating in High-Tech Sensor Engineering and Development
 ======
 I am an entrepreneur and a core developer at a leading high-tech company specializing in precision sensors.
 Known for our advanced laser and ultrasonic sensors, we excel in delivering products with high precision, superior quality, and competitive pricing.
 Having joined the company part-time in **2015**, I have dedicated nearly a **DECADE** to enhancing our technological capabilities and expanding our market presence.
 My extensive experience in both development and market strategy has been instrumental in driving our success and innovation.